9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ```
 ::::

-Notice that in the type signature, we\'re using `Maybe` to represent a
+Notice that in the type signature, we're using `Maybe` to represent a
 value: the HTTP specification is unclear about whether a key *must* have
-an associated value, and we\'d like to be able to distinguish between
+an associated value, and we'd like to be able to distinguish between
-\"no value\" and \"empty value\".
+"no value" and "empty value".

 :::: captioned-content
 ::: caption